quorten/quorten-blog1/_posts/2018-06-15-http-gag-orders-app-tech.md

 layout: post
 title: Interesting HTTP status codes, gag orders, appropriate technology
 date: 2018-06-15 4:40 -0500
-categories: [random-software, legal, misc]
+categories: [random-software, raspberry-pi, legal, misc]
-tags: [random-software, legal, misc]
+tags: [random-software, raspberry-pi, legal, misc]
 ---

 About a multi-machine server.
 The idea is that you have a small,